eflores21/wi21-cse110-lab4/Part1/part1.md

 16. Explain the difference between the == and === operators.
     1.  === is strict equalit,does not do conversion when checking different data types
 17. From the code snippet below, explain what gets printed and why.
 (This should be in your part1.md
-    1. How are you? gets printed because 2 == true does not evaluate to true, but (2) does.
+    1. How are you? gets printed because 2 == true does not evaluate to true as 2 != 1, but (2) does return true.
-18. Was not able to finish before due date, did not want to lose 25% of grade on late points.
+18. see part1-question18.js
+19. First, newArr will make an empty array, then the for loop will iterate from i = 0 to i < 3. for each iteration, we will call the function do something with the ith entry of the array and the function(x) which returns x * 2, then we will push the result into our newArr. doSomething calls the function(x) with x = the ith entry of the array plus two.
+So for the first iteration it will call function(1+2) which will return 3*2 = 6.
+6 is then pushed into the array to be returned.
+Following this for the next two elements from our input array we get the values 8 and 10.
+So our final result is the array [6,8,10].
+21. see part1-question20.js
-19. What is the output of this code?
+22. What is the output of this code?
 (This should be in your part1.md)
      1. 1
      2. 4
      3. 3